MojoS96/Python_InstaCart_Analysis/README.md

 ### Project Folders Outline:

-1. Project Management: Project Brief & Data Dictionary
+1. Project Management: Project Brief
 2. Data:
      - Raw Data: Original dataframes prior to manipulation
      - Prepared Data: Data Frames that have been cleaned up and prepared for Analysis